Trichloroacetic acid: Synthesis

 Another route to trichloroacetic acid is the oxidation of trichloroacetaldehyde.

 Use

-It is widely used in biochemistry for the precipitation of macromolecules, such as proteins, DNA, and RNA.
+Trichloroacetic acid is widely used in biochemistry for the precipitation of macromolecules, such as proteins, DNA, and RNA.
+TCA is used during oligonucleotide synthesis during the "deblocking" step to remove the dimethoxytrityl protecting group from the growing DNA/RNA strand for the next nucleotide incorporation.
 TCA and DCA are both used in cosmetic treatments (such as chemical peels and tattoo removal) and as topical medication for chemoablation of warts, including genital warts.
 It can kill normal cells as well.
 It is considered safe for use for this purpose during pregnancy.

 The sodium salt (sodium trichloroacetate) was used as an herbicide starting in the 1950s but regulators removed it from the market in the late 1980s and early 1990s.

 Environmental and health concerns

 According to the European Chemicals Agency, "This substance causes severe skin burns and eye damage, is very toxic to aquatic life and has long lasting toxic effects."

-Trichloroacetic acid was placed on the California Proposition 65 List in 2013 "as a chemical known to the state to cause cancer".